-indeed motivated by the board's desire to "ensure a period of transition, stability and continuity" (see the report of the board on the draft resolutions), it is not specific to Mr. Kessler The new age limit will apply to any chairman of the board of directors.
-In addition, SCOR's corporate governance is neither subservient to Mr. Kessler nor CIAM's criticism SCOR's comments concentrated in his hands. powers between the chairman of the board and the CEO is standard practice and is stipulated in the internal regulations of the board of directors, and is compliant with applicable laws and keep Mr. Denis Kessler, who turned 70 years old on March 25, 2022, in his position as chairman.
-In our opinion, this resolution shows a governance subservient to Mr. Kessler and "ensure a period of transition, stability and continuity" (see the report of the board on the draft resolutions), it is not specific to Mr. Kessler.
+CIAM's criticism SCOR's comments This draft resolution is designed specifically to keep Mr. Denis Kessler, who turned 70 years old on March 25, 2022, in his position as chairman.
+In our opinion, this resolution shows a governance subservient to Mr. Kessler and concentrated in his hands.
+While this change in the articles of association is indeed motivated by the board's desire to "ensure a period of transition, stability and continuity" (see the report of the board on the draft resolutions), it is not specific to Mr. Kessler.
 The new age limit will apply to any chairman of the board of directors.
 In addition, SCOR's corporate governance is neither subservient to Mr. Kessler nor concentrated in his hands.
-The allocation of powers between the chairman of the board and the CEO is standard practice and is stipulated in the internal regulations of the board of directors, and is compliant with applicable laws and regulations, as well as with the recommendations
+The allocation of powers between the chairman of the board and the CEO is standard practice and is stipulated in the internal regulations of the board of directors, and is compliant with applicable laws and regulations, as well as with the recommendations of the AFEP-MEDEF code.